Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Pay Collection Payments

-If you have any delinquent any recent accounts that have been sent to collections, try to pay them off.
+If you have any delinquent recent accounts that have been sent to collections, try to pay them off.
 Even though it may not remove these delinquent accounts from your credit report, it may still improve your credit score since a late payment is considered better than an unpaid debt.

 Check the Age of Negative Information

 If you have any negative information on your credit report, it should be removed after seven years.
 This is a federal law.
-If you notice that your credit report has negative information on it that is indeed older than the seven-year limit, follow the steps that you did in the dispute process.
+If you notice that your credit report has damaging information on it that is indeed older than the seven-year limit, follow the steps that you did in the dispute process.

-That is, contact the credit reporting company and request that they remove this old negative information.
+Contact the credit reporting company and request that they remove this old negative information.

 Overview of Home Buying Qualifications